drivendataorg/zamba/docs/docs/train-tutorial.md

 To run `zamba train` in the command line, you must specify both `--data-directory` and `--labels`.

 * **`--data-dir PATH`:** Path to the folder containing your labeled videos. `zamba` will generate predictions for videos in the top level directory and in any nested folders.
 * **`--labels PATH`:** Path to a CSV containing the video labels to use as ground truth during training.
 There must be columns for both filepath and label.
 Filepaths should be either absolute paths or relative to `data-dir`.
 Optionally, there can also be columns for `split` (which can have one of the three values for each row: `train`, `val`, or `holdout`) and `site` (which can contain any string identifying the location of the camera).
-If your labels file does not have a column for `split`, you can alternately use the `split_proportions` argument (see below).
+If your labels file does not have a column for `split`, you can alternately use the `split_proportions` argument.

 Here we start with a simple CSV that just has a `filepath` and a `label` column: